sarabhan/image-lab/README.md

-# 🖼️ image processing lab – Mini Photoshop Web App
+# 🖼️ Image processing lab – Mini Photoshop Web App

 A lightweight, web-based image editing application inspired by basic Photoshop workflows.
 Built with a **React frontend** and a **Python (OpenCV) backend**, this project allows users to apply real-time image processing operations through an intuitive UI.